Travel Photography Tips for Shooting Five Different Subjects

 Do you like the tips for travel photos above or perhaps the photos on my Instagram?
 Then check out my camera travel gear.
 I used to shoot with a Canon then a Nikon, but with how much I traveled and how bulky and heavy those were for frequent travel, I opted for a Sony A6000 .
 Its size and weight are great for travel while the camera takes awesome high-quality photos even in low-light settings like a restaurant!
 Here’s everything that’s in my camera bag while traveling:

 So you know, these are affiliate links.
 If you buy a product through my blog at no extra cost to you, the fairy blogmother pays me a teeny amount to help me keep my blog afloat.
 I take that money and put it right back into the blog so I can write more helpful posts like this.
-If you don’t feel like buying anything today, you can always bookmark this link and use it whenever you shop.
+If you don’t feel like buying anything today, you can always bookmark this post and come back to click through the links.
 Whatever you decide, thank you for stopping by my blog.
 I hope it helps!